BackPack Bob 🌴

 myst sunset bar in maya mall chiang mai

-This is my personal favourite sunset spot in Chiang Mai and if I had to choose just one place, this would be it.
+This is my personal favorite sunset spot in Chiang Mai and if I had to choose just one place, this would be it. *(Let me change that to the Hotel Ya Rooftop 💙).
 It’s conveniently located in the Nimman district of Chiang Mai.
 A shopping mall might sound a bit urban, and not a great place to catch a sunset from, but here it’s the opposite.

 On the roof of the Maya Mall, there are 6 bars with views over Doi Pui mountain, the vantage point here is best you’ll get without venturing too far from the city.